Derry/Londonderry, Northern Ireland

 The second largest city in Northern Ireland

-, and infamously associated with the outbreak of the "Troubles", more specifically in the Bogside district.
-This was also the scene of some of the most significant events during that time, in particular Bloody Sunday
+, and it's infamously associated with the outbreak of the "Troubles", more specifically in the Bogside district and especially for what's become known as "Blood Sunday

 Today reconciliation efforts officially reign supreme, but the underlying divisions and resentments are still quite palpable.